acabrelles/Hashing-512-256/README.md

 - [PyCryptodome](https://pypi.org/project/pycryptodome/) is used to do hashing SHA-512/256 in a simple manner.

 ## Installation guide
-This script was originally intended to be used without Docker, but certain policies in hospitals or educational centers will forbid to download libraries easily.
-With Docker, this can be avoided by creating a container with the environment prepared for direct use.
+This script was originally intended to be used without Docker.
+With Docker, the amounts of steps to be taken will be minimized by the creation of a container with the environment prepared for direct use.

 ### Installation with Docker
 First of all, download and install the [Docker engine](https://www.docker.com).
 You can use [Docker Desktop](https://www.docker.com/products/docker-desktop/) in case of doubt.
 You will be asked to create an account, but this step can be skipped.